Brook, Isle of Wight

 Brook is a village and former civil parish, now in the parish of Brighstone, on the Isle of Wight, England.
 In 1931 the parish had a population of 156.
 On 1 April 1933 the parish was abolished and merged with Brighstone.

 Name

-Its name is though to mean '(the place at) the brook', from Old English brōc.
+Its name is thought to mean '(the place at) the brook', from Old English brōc.
+Brook Chine is named after Brook.